Seif-Elkerdany/Attendance_System/README.md

 - ### 4.
 Deploying as desktop application

 ## Future updates
-- Quantize and optimize the pipeline to work on Edge devices.
+- Optimize the pipeline to work on Edge devices.
 - Increase the model accuracy to integrate it with the university system.